-PRO TIP: Buy a big 4 liter Twin Air Filter Cleaner (click to check the current price on MotoSport.com) and dump it in a bucket with an airtight lid (like a paint bucket).
-This way, you can reuse the solvent several times and save a ton of cleaner in the process.
+PRO TIP: Buy a big 4-liter can of dirt bike air filter cleaner by Twin Air and dump it in a bucket with an airtight lid (like a paint bucket).
+This way, you can reuse the air filter cleaner several times and save a ton of cleaner in the process.
 When the dirt bike air filter cleaner gets dirty, you can pour it through a coffee filter to remove sand and debris and keep reusing it!

-2. Squeeze Off the Excessive Cleaner Solution
+3. Squeeze Off the Excessive Air Filter Cleaner

-Avoid shaking the bucket and dipping the air filter to the bottom of the bucket.
+Avoid shaking the bucket and dipping the air filter at the bottom of the bucket.
 This will only get more sand in the air filter as the sand settles down at the bottom.
-Submerge the dirt bike air filter few times into the solution and squeeze the cleaner out of the air filter until you see desired results.
+Submerge the dirt bike air filter few times into the dirt bike air filter cleaner and squeeze the cleaner out of the air filter until you see desired results.

-3. Rinse the Air Filter With Water
+4. Rinse the Air Filter With Water

 Avoid scrubbing, brushing, or spraying the air filter with high pressure.
 This will only damage the foam material and shorten the lifespan of the dirt bike air filter.

 Rinse the air filter thoroughly until water is clean and not cloudy.

-4. Air Dry the Air Filters
+5. Air Dry the Dirt Bike Air Filter

-6. Reinstall the Clean Air Filter
+7. Reinstall the Clean Dirt Bike Air Filter

-Clean the air box and specifically the area where the air filter presses against the air box.
+Clean the air box and specifically the area where the dirt bike air filter presses against the air box.
 You can use a rag or a paper towel to wipe the air intake.
 Do not use air pressure or anything that will push the dirt inside the air intake.